NotJeffrey/LoLAnalysisSite/README.md

 # LoLAnalysisSite
-Utilizes RiotGames API to display stats of your account and past games.
+Utilizes RiotGames API to display the stats of any account and the past 10 games.
+Node JS app